wandb/weave/docs/docs/guides/integrations/google-gemini.md

 ### Serving a Weave Model

-Given a weave reference any WeaveModel object, you can spin up a fastapi server and [serve](https://wandb.github.io/weave/guides/tools/serve) it.
+Given a weave reference any `weave.Model` object, you can spin up a fastapi server and [serve](https://wandb.github.io/weave/guides/tools/serve) it.
 You can serve your model by using the following command in the terminal:

 ```shell
 weave serve weave:///your_entity/project-name/YourModel:<hash>